 IT IS EXTREMELY IMPORTANT TO FOLLOW THE PREPARATION GUIDELINES FOR THE TEST.

-On the Day of the Test:
+On the Day of the exam:

-Bring all your medication.
+Bring all medication.

 Arrive 30 minutes before the scheduled time.